Models of Summit

 The Model UN is the largest on Prague Student Summit.
-It gives the high school students the opportunity to represent a UN member state in one out of 7 simulated committees.
+It gives the high school students the opportunity to represent a UN member state in one out of 6 simulated organisations.
 Students placement is chosen based on their preference.

 The Model NATO welcomes all high school students, which represent 29 states found in the North Atlantic Council.
 NATOs official language is English, therefore the participation is recommended not only to those interested in security issues but for those interested in bettering their English skills.
 If you are ready to negotiate about issues to sustain world peace and do compromises, that are required in a Model, where decisions must be unanimous, then Model NATO is the right place.

 In the Model of European Union we simulate the negotiations of the European Union Council over current pressing issues of EU.
 The Model is designated for university students only and its official language is Czech.